ご利用について

 Editorial Boards write the PDQ cancer information summaries and keep them up to date.
 These Boards are made up of experts in cancer treatment and other specialties related to cancer.
 The summaries are reviewed regularly and changes are made when there is new information.
 The date on each summary ("Date Last Modified") is the date of the most recent change.
 The information in this patient summary was taken from the health professional version, which is reviewed regularly and updated as needed, by the PDQ Adult Treatment Editorial Board.

-Anal cancer is a disease in which malignant (cancer) cells form in the tissues of the anus.
+Anal cancer is a type of cancer that forms in the tissues of the anus.

-The anus is the end of the large intestine, below the rectum, through which stool (solid waste) leaves the body.
+The anus is the end of the large intestine.
+It is where stool (solid waste) leaves the body.
 The anus is formed partly from the outer skin layers of the body and partly from the intestine.
-Two ring-like muscles, called sphincter muscles, open and close the anal opening and let stool pass out of the body.
-The anal canal, the part of the anus between the rectum and the anal opening, is about 1-1½ inches long.
+The anus is connected to the rectum by the anal canal, which is about 1 to 1½ inches long.
+This area is controlled by two ring-like sphincter muscles, which contract to hold stool in and relax to allow its passage out of the body.

 Most anal cancers are related to human papillomavirus (HPV) infection.